 The only synagogue in Wrocław to escape the torches of Kristallnacht, the White Stork was built in 1829, taking its name from the inn that once stood in its place.
 Following the design of prominent German architect Karl Ferdinand Langhans, it is ironically considered a sterling example of 18th century Protestant sacral art.
 Discreetly hidden from view in a courtyard between ul.
 Antoniego and ul.
 Włodkowica, today the surrounding grounds are full of beer gardens, bohemians, and tourists; however, it was here that members of the Jewish community were rounded up for deployment to the death camps during WWII.
 Badly damaged, but not set ablaze (thanks only to its proximity to residential buildings), the synagogue was literally left to rot after the war, before the Jewish community was finally able to recover it from the Polish government in 1996 and initiate restoration.
-Re-opened in May 2010, the synagogue now serves as a worship space, cultural centre, and branch of the Jewish Information Centre, with a new multi-functional hall in the synagogue's basement, two exhibition spaces on the balconies (one houses a permanent exhibition about the History of Jews in Wrocław and Lower Silesia, while the second is for temporary exhibits - and the historic mikvah in the basement (which can be entered free of charge) hosts the multimedia exhibit 'Jewish Cycle of Life.'
+Restored and reopened in May 2010, the synagogue now serves as a worship space, cultural centre, museum, branch of the Jewish Information Centre and ritual bath house.
+Both balconies serve as exhibition spaces - one houses the permanent exhibit 'History of Jews in Wrocław and Lower Silesia,' while the second is for temporary exhibits - and the historic mikvah in the basement (which can be entered free of charge) hosts the multimedia exhibit 'Jewish Cycle of Life.'